+\textbf{Concept Frequency from Images.} Unlike text captions, we do not have a finite vocabulary for pre-indexing pretraining images.
+Instead, we collect all the $4,029$ downstream concepts and verify their presence in images using a pretrained image tagging model.
+We tested various open-vocabulary object detectors, multi-tagging models and image-text matching models, for this concept tagging task.
+We found that RAM++~\citep{huang2023open}---an open-set tagging model that tags images based on a predefined list of concept descriptions, in a multi-label manner---performs the best.
+We automatically consider the relationship between concepts (like synonyms) and concept hierarchies~\citep{miller1998wordnet}, since RAM++ uses descriptions generated by a language model (\cref{suppl:ram_gpt}) for each concept, to tag each image with certain concepts.
+This approach generates a list of pretraining images, each tagged with whether the downstream concepts are present or not, from which we can compute concept frequencies (\cref{app:ram}).

+\textbf{Image-Text Matched Concept Frequencies.} Finally, we combine the frequencies obtained from both text and image searches to compute \textit{matched image-text frequencies}.
+This involves identifying pretraining samples where both the image and its associated caption correspond to the concept.
+By intersecting the lists from our image and text searches, we determine the count of samples that align in both modalities, offering a comprehensive view of concept representation in the pretraining datasets.
+This step is necessary as we observed significant image-text misalignment between concepts in pretraining datasets (see~\cref{tab:misalignment}), hence captions may not reflect what is present in the image and vice-versa.
+This behaviour has also been alluded to in prior work investigating data curation strategies~\citep{maini2024tmars,mahmoud2023sieve,xu2023cit,nguyen2024improving}.
+We provide a more detailed analysis of image-text misalignment in~\cref{sec:additional}.

-\section{Comparing Pretraining Frequency \& ``Zero-Shot" Performance}
+\section{Comparing Pretraining Frequency \& ``Zero-Shot'' Performance}

-Having obtained frequency estimates for our downstream concepts, we now establish the relationship between image-text matched pretraining concept frequencies and zero-shot performance across classification, retrieval, and generation tasks.
-We first detail our experimental approach and then discuss key results.
+Equipped with frequency estimates for downstream concepts, we now establish the relationship between image-text-matched pretraining concept frequencies and zero-shot performance across classification, retrieval, and generation tasks.
+We first detail our setup and then discuss key results.